KennyHT/learn-kubernetes/labs/1-setup.md

 At time of writing (April 2018), the Edge edition is still required for getting the Kubernetes integrated version of Docker for Desktop.
 More info at https://www.docker.com/kubernetes

+## The `learn-docker` containers

+These labs depends on images that are built using the `https://github.com/ryan-blunden/learn-docker` repository.

+To build the required images:

+    make build

 ## The watch command

 The watch command allows you to observe the output from running a command every n seconds.